When it comes to going on vacation, it’s only natural that you want to take the most treasured family members with you.

 Although the prevalence of rabies has declined in recent years, countries like Australia still have a quarantine in place, meaning your dog will have to be locked up for at least ten days without you being able to see them.

-Regarding “how to travel” this depends on where you are going.
-Of course, the car is the most convenient and comfortable option for both dog and owner.
+Regarding “how to travel, ” this depends on where you are going.
+Of course, the car is the most convenient and comfortable option for the dog and its owner.
 Yet, opportunities exist for almost all types of public transport, including planes.

-Each different type of transport has a different type of challenge.
-Let’s take a look at a transatlantic flight, for instance.
+Each type of transport has a different kind of challenge.
+Let’s consider a transatlantic flight, for instance.

-About the options, the best option is to bring your dog with you in the cabin.
-The alternative is to include your dog on the same flight as you, but in the hold (usually, there’s a size restriction on animals that can travel in the cabin with you).
+The best option is to bring your dog with you in the cabin.
+The alternative is to include your dog on the same flight as you but in the hold (usually, there’s a size restriction on animals that can travel in the cabin with you).
 Finally, you could transport your dog separately on a cargo flight.

-Most airlines have regulations regarding the size of your dog, in terms of bringing him or her into the cabin (46 cm length x 28 cm width x 24 cm height) and a maximum weight of 8kg.
+Most airlines have regulations regarding the size of your dog in terms of bringing them into the cabin (46 cm length x 28 cm width x 24 cm height) and a maximum weight of 8kg.

-Unfortunately, if your dog is in the cabin with you, you’re not allowed to take him or her out of their carry case, as they will be treated as carry on luggage, meaning you can’t walk them up or down the aisle or have them cuddle up on your lap.
+Unfortunately, if your dog is in the cabin with you, you’re not allowed to take them out of their carry case, as they will be treated as carry-on luggage, meaning you can’t walk them up or down the aisle or have them cuddle up on your lap.
 This can be very upsetting and stressful, especially if your dog is in trouble.

 If your dog is too big to fly in the cabin, the next option is to transport your dog as “checked baggage.”

-So the pressure and temperature are regulated within the hold, so it’s not quite as grim as it sounds, but it has risks in that you leave your dog completely unattended, and there’s no access during flight.
+The hold’s pressure and temperature are regulated, so it’s not as grim as it sounds.
+However, leaving your dog unattended and having no access during the flight.

-Perhaps the most pleasant option, yet also the most expensive option is to arrange for your dog to fly on a specialist cargo plane, where a team of employees will look after your dog.
+Perhaps the most pleasant yet expensive option is to arrange for your dog to fly on a specialist cargo plane.
+In this case, a team of employees will look after your dog.

-Due to strict rabies regulations, the only option you will have is to use a professional cargo company when flying into some countries, such as the UK.
+Due to strict rabies regulations, you must use a professional cargo company when flying into some countries, such as the UK.

-It might be cheaper to fly into a nearby country, such as France or Belgium, and cross the channel via the Euro tunnel or ferry.
+It might be cheaper to fly to a nearby country, such as France or Belgium, and cross the English Channel by Euro tunnel or ferry.

 Some boat companies have kennels on the boat, whilst others insist your dog remain in the car.